• Skip to primary navigation

 Instructions

-• Preheat your oven to 325 degrees F (162 degrees C) and move the racks down so that your roasting dish will be centered in the oven.
+• Preheat your oven to 325°F (162°C) and move the racks down so that your roasting dish will be centered in the oven.

 • In a large roasting pan or dutch oven, combine the beef broth and Guinness with the homemade corned beef and cabbage seasoning mix.
 Place your corned beef brisket portion, fat side up, in the center of your dutch oven or roasting pan.

-• Coat the top of your corned beef with the coarse ground mustard, then sprinkle with brown sugar.
+• Coat the top of your corned beef with the coarse ground mustard, then sprinkle with brown sugar and season with salt and pepper.
 Cover and cook for 1 hour.

 • Remove the roasting pan from oven, and transfer the corned beef to a cutting board.
-Then strain the liquids to remove whole herbs (if desired, OR a spice sachet could have been used to place all whole spices).
+Then strain the liquids to remove whole herbs (if desired, OR a spice sachet or bouquet garni could have been used to place all whole spices).
 Return the strained liquid to the roasting pan.

 • Before returning the corned beef, add the minced garlic and sliced or chopped onion.
 Place the corned beef, fat side up again, in the center of your roasting dish.
 Add vegetables, arranged around the corned beef.
-Top with sprigs of fresh thyme.
+Top with sprigs of fresh thyme and add the bay leaves.

-• Cover and return the roasting pan to the center of your oven, continue cooking at 325 degrees F (162 degrees C) for an additional 2 hours (or a total of 1 hour per pound of corned beef).
+• Cover and return the roasting pan to the center of your oven, continue cooking at 325°F (162°C) for an additional 2 hours - or a total of 1 hour per pound of corned beef.
 When the corned beef is fork tender, it is ready to serve.

 • Remove the corned beef and vegetables from the roasting pan, slice corned beef against the grain and serve with juices drizzled over when plated (if desired).